-Boards of county commissioners serve as both administrative and policy-making bodies for their counties.
+The Board of County Commissioners is the primary policy-making body for the County and is responsible for the county’s administrative and budgetary functions.
 While, generally, boards have only those powers specifically conferred by the State General Assembly, courts have held that they have such implied powers as may be necessary to carry out their specified powers.
-Additional features include:

 Constitutionally, the Board sits as the County Board of Equalization

 Fills all vacancies in County offices other than those for County Commissioner and for Public Trustee

 Exercises all powers of the county, as a legal entity, as the Board of County Commissioners and not as individual members